1. Having an identity is a right

-Your Young Scot card is a way that you can validate and prove your identity in Scotland.
-If you haven’t got one, have lost or broken it, or want to update your photo find out how to get it sorted here.
+Your Young Scot National Entitlement Card is a way that you can validate and prove your age in Scotland.
+If you haven’t got one, have lost or broken it, or want to update your photo find out how to get it sorted.

-Article 12 of the UNCRC says that you have the right to express your views freely in matters that affect you, and they your views should be taken seriously by those making decisions.
+Article 12 of the UNCRC says that you have the right to express your views freely in matters that affect you, and that your views should be taken seriously by those making decisions.

-In Scotland there’s a few ways you can have your say on important topics that affect you and other children and young people.
-Find out about them here.
+In Scotland, there are a few ways you can have your say on important topics that affect you and other children and young people.
+Find out about them.

 The UNCRC’s Article 13 guarantees you the right to express yourself and share information, but only if you are respecting other people’s rights and reputations.
 Sometimes you might have this right restricted if it affects national security, public health or public order.

-In the UK, hate crime laws protect people from being threatened, verbally abused or insulted, and harassed, even on online platforms like Facebook or Twitter.
+In the UK, hate crime laws protect people from being threatened, verbally abused or insulted, and harassed, even on online platforms like Facebook, TikTok, Instagram or Twitter.

-Article 32 of the UNCRC protects children from work that is hazardous to your health or affects your education or development.
+Article 32 of the UNCRC protects children from work that is hazardous to their health or affects their education or development.